 You are then invited to sign the consent form.

-You are taken by Dr Beatty to the procedure room, and introduced to the nursing staff.
+You are taken by Dr Beatty to the procedure room.

 You are asked to slip off your belt & empty your pockets into a small box.

 At this stage, you only need to remove your shoes before lying on the couch.
-A hot water bottle is applied over your trousers or shorts whilst The team finalise the preparation for your no scalpel vasectomy.
+A hot water bottle is applied over your trousers or shorts.

 Dr Beatty will wash you down with warm antiseptic prior to covering the area with a drape.
 Only the front of the scrotum can be seen during the procedure.
 Your privacy is prioritised throughout the procedure.

 You are in the procedure room for around half an hour.

-Dr Beatty will let you know when you are ready to leave the clinic.
-You will leave the clinic 15 to 30 minutes after the procedure.
+We’ll let you know when you are ready to leave the clinic!
+You will be able to leave the clinic soon after the procedure.